Blackboard Ally for Courses

 When an alternative format for a content item is requested for the first time, Ally generates the format on demand.
 In most cases, it generates within 1-2 minutes.

-Does Ally generate alternative formats for student content?
+Does Ally generate alternative formats for submitted student content?

-Ally currently only processes instructional content.
-For example, content added by someone with edit permissions in the course, such as the instructor or instructional designer.
+Ally currently only processes instructional content uploaded by your instructor.
 Ally currently doesn't process student content or student submissions.

 Which Braille code does Ally use for the Electronic Braille Format?